 Not yet, but we plan to bring Roon’s Live Radio experience into ARC in the near future.

-First of all, ARC uses mobile bandwidth for several purposes—synchronizing between your library and your Core, browsing within ARC, and playing music.
+There are many factors that might affect ARC’s bandwidth usage.
+Let’s break them down.
+First of all, ARC uses mobile bandwidth for several purposes—synchronizing between your library and your server, browsing within ARC, and playing music.
 Of those three, playing music is the largest consumer of bandwidth.

 If data is a concern, we recommend using the “Bandwidth Optimized” setting as it has the smallest data footprint.